 Amazon RDS is the managed relational database solution of AWS.
-You leave the setup and maintenance of your database to AWS and focus on using it with the help of RDS.
+You leave the setup and maintenance of your database to AWS and focus on building applications using it.
 You can launch and maintain community edition MySQL, PostgreSQL databases as well as commercial Oracle and SQL Server databases on Amazon RDS.
-However, in a few years ago, AWS developed its own cloud-native, enterprise-level database engine called Amazon Aurora.
+However, a few years ago, AWS developed its own cloud-native, enterprise-level database engine called

-Aurora provides MySQL and PostgreSQL compatibility.
-In this post, I will discuss some of its unique features and why you should choose it instead of community edition MySQL and PostgreSQL databases.
+Amazon Aurora, which provides MySQL and PostgreSQL compatibility.
+In this post, I will discuss some of its unique features and why you should choose it instead of an Amazon RDS DB instance with community edition MySQL or PostgreSQL databases.

 What is Amazon Aurora?